 What is unlawful deduction of wages?

-Whether a deduction from wages is lawful or permissible will depend on the specific circumstances and your contract terms and conditions.
-There are instances where an employer can make lawful deductions from pay, but you should be made aware that the deductions will be made.
-Common examples of permissible deductions could include:
+Whether a deduction from wages is lawful or permissible will depend on the specific circumstances and the employment contract terms and conditions.
+There are generally circumstances where an employer can make lawful deductions from pay, but they have to make the employee aware that the deductions will be made.
+Examples of permissible deductions could include:

 - Deductions required by law such as income tax, student loan repayments and those ordered by court